 Independent Appeals Committee

-The Professional Diploma in Education (NUI) Applications Centre has an Independent Appeals Committee to which recourse may be had by applicants who believe that they have been treated unfairly and whose complaints have not been resolved by the Professional Diploma in Education (NUI) Applications Centre.
-Appeals must be submitted within 14 days of receipt of notification at the offer stage and should be addressed to: The Secretary, Professional Diploma in Education (NUI) Applications Centre Appeals Committee, 1 Courthouse Square, Galway.
+The Professional Master of Education (NUI) Applications Centre has an Independent Appeals Committee to which recourse may be had by applicants who believe that they have been treated unfairly and whose complaints have not been resolved by the Professional Master of Education (NUI) Applications Centre.
+Appeals must be submitted within 14 days of receipt of notification at the offer stage and should be addressed to: The Secretary, Professional Master of Education (NUI) Applications Centre Appeals Committee, 1 Courthouse Square, Galway.
 They should be made in writing, accompanied by appropriate supporting documentation and they should be signed by the appellant.
 An appeals fee of €64 is applicable, refundable ONLY if the appeal is successful.

-The PAC/PDE system does not allow for deferrals.
+The PAC/PME system does not allow for deferrals.